laspy/laspy/doc/source/laspy_tools.rst

         lasviewer ./path/to/las/file

-By default, lasviewer will display the point cloud in greyscale according to the intensity dimension.
-There are two other supported modes: elevation and rgb:
+By default, lasviewer will first attempt to display the point cloud in RGB color, though if color informaton is not present in the file, greyscale is used.
+In this case, the image is shaded according to the intensity dimension.
+One can also specify the mode explicitly:

 **Default Color Modes**
     .. code-block:: sh

+        # Display the intensity shaded map
+        lasviewer ./path/to/las/file --mode=intensity
         # Display a heatmap based on the z dimension.
-        lasviewer ./path/to/las/file -mode=elevation
+        lasviewer ./path/to/las/file --mode=elevation
         # Display the rgb data (if present in the file)
-        lasviewer ./path/to/las/file -mode=rgb
+        lasviewer ./path/to/las/file --mode=rgb

 The elevation mode creates a three color heatmap (blue-green-red) for the Z dimension, and colors the point cloud accordingly.
 The RGB mode uses color data present in the